ej2015/my_age/README.md

 ##everything else is the same
 ```
 ## Use ActiveSupport Helpers
-You can use the helpers in `DateAndTime::Calculations`.
+You can use the helpers in `active_support/core_ext/date/calculations`.
 Methods are constructed like `age_as_of_helper`.
 All dates specified this way are relative to today.

 ```
 ## with #end_of_month, you can call